CCMS-UCSD/MassIVEDocumentation/docs/fair_use_policy_faq.md

 3. **I need to store my files for longer than 4 months.
 How can I do that?**

+    If you plan to submit to MassIVE, then submitting early is usually appropriate even if your manuscript is still under extended review or your data is still embargoed.
+All MassIVE datasets are private by default and remain so until YOU choose to make them public.
+All that your initial submission does is move the files out of your account and into MassIVE, and therefore out of your account's policy compliance footprint.
+You can still wait as long as necessary to release your dataset to the public.

-    If your circumstances are unique and you anticipate it will take longer than 4 months to prepare for an upcoming dataset submission, and you cannot store your files elsewhere, then please contact us at [ccms@proteomics.ucsd.edu](mailto:ccms@proteomics.ucsd.edu) and we will be happy to help find a suitable solution.
+    However, if your circumstances are unique and you anticipate it will take longer than 4 months to prepare for even a private dataset submission, and you cannot store your files elsewhere, then please contact us at [ccms@proteomics.ucsd.edu](mailto:ccms@proteomics.ucsd.edu) and we will be happy to help find a suitable solution.

 4. **I've reduced my storage to under 100 GB, but my account is still flagged as "Non-compliant".
 What do I do?**